 Cost per lead is a significant, but simple, marketing metric you can use to determine how well your campaigns are working to drive new leads.
 We share how to calculate this key metric and show you how you can get more reliable data to better prove the impact of your marketing efforts.

-Marketers are armed with a wide range of marketing metrics they use each month to calculate their impact.
-Some metrics are worth a lot more than others.
+There are a whole host of marketing metrics you can use to calculate your impact.
+However, it’s clear that some metrics are more valuable than others.

 The issue marketers are faced with is deciding which marketing metrics are best to track.
 In fact, we found that only 23% of marketers are confident they’re tracking the right KPIs.